Mercy14846/Urban-Heat-Island-Model/README.md

    ```

    **Important Notes:**
-   - Make sure you've received confirmation of your M2M access before running the script
+   - Make sure you've received the email confirming your M2M API access before running the script
    - Your password should be your Earth Explorer password, not your USGS password
+   - The first time you run the script, it may take a few minutes to authenticate
-   - If you get authentication errors, try logging in to https://earthexplorer.usgs.gov/ first to verify your credentials
+   - If you get authentication errors:
+     1. Try logging in to https://earthexplorer.usgs.gov/ first to verify your credentials
+     2. Make sure you've accepted the USGS data access terms
+     3. Check that your M2M API access has been approved
+     4. Try clearing your browser cookies and cache if you recently changed your password

 ## Usage